 - Video guide to ordering electoral registers

-Please note that we are currently in the process of moving the 1984 – 1997 Electoral Registers to our storage facility in Boston Spa.
-This move will take approximately 10 weeks from mid-June and rather than embargo the entire collection, delivery of these Electoral Registers may be subject to short term delays.
-Once these registers have moved to Boston Spa delivery to the Social Sciences reading room will be 48 hours.
+Please note that we have now moved the 1984 – 1997 Electoral Registers to our storage facility in Boston Spa.
+Delivery to the Social Sciences reading room will be 48 hours.
 For more information please speak to a member of the Social Science Reference Team.
-We apologise for any inconvenience caused